Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Results and Discussion

-where $H$ is the entropy, and $p_i$ is the probability of the class $i$.
-We extracted $10$ sample datasets of $20000$ spike sequences each and computed IG for each of the dataset separately.
-For each of the dataset, we got same amino acids with the maximum IG values.
-The values for different amino acids for one of the $10$ datasets is given in Figure~\ref{fig_data_correlation}.
-The Centers for Disease Control and Prevention (CDC) located in USA pointed out mutations at a few positions that take place in different variants~\cite{CDS_variantDef}.
-We compare the mutation information from the CDC with the (high) IG values that we got for different amino acids.
-According to the CDC, R452L is present in Epsilon and Delta lineages and sub-lineages while K417N, E484K, and N501Y substitutions are present in the Beta variant. \begin{remark} Note that R452L means Amino acid at position 452 was `R' before and after mutation, it changed to `L'. \end{remark} Similarly, K417T, E484K, and N501Y substitutions are present in the Gamma variant~\cite{CDS_variantDef}.
-We can see in Figure~\ref{fig_data_correlation} that we obtained the maximum IG values for the same amino acids positions mentioned by CDC.
-We also made the IG values for all amino acids available online\footnote{\url{https://github.com/sarwanpasha/Spike2Vec/blob/main/correlation_data.csv}}.
+To evaluate the importance of amino acid $a$ in a set $V$ of variants, we compute the information gain $\mbox{IG}(V,a) = H(V) - H(V | a)$, where $H = \sum_{v \in V} -p_v \log p_v$.
+Note that $H$ is the entropy, and $p_v$ is the probability of the class $v \in V$.
+We extracted a sample dataset of $20000$ spike sequences and computed IG (see Figure~\ref{fig_data_correlation}).
+The USA based Centers for Disease Control and Prevention (CDC) catalogs mutations that take place in different variants~\cite{CDS_variantDef}.
+We compare the mutation information from the CDC with our (high) IG values.
+According to the CDC, R452L is present in Epsilon and Delta lineages and sub-lineages while K417N, E484K, and N501Y substitutions are present in the Beta variant.
+Note that R452L means that amino acid at position 452 mutated from `R' to `L'.
+Similarly, K417T, E484K, and N501Y substitutions are present in the Gamma variant~\cite{CDS_variantDef}.
+We can see in Figure~\ref{fig_data_correlation} that we obtained the maximum IG values for many of the same amino acids positions mentioned by CDC.